OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 In your Excel workbook, try out the `ADD` custom function by completing the following steps:

-1. Within a cell, type `=CONTOSO`.
+1. Select a cell and type `=CONTOSO`.
 Notice that the autocomplete menu shows the list of all functions in the `CONTOSO` namespace.

-2. Run the `CONTOSO.ADD` function, with numbers `10` and `200` as input parameters, by typing the value `=CONTOSO.ADD(10,200)` in the cell and pressing enter.
+2. Run the `CONTOSO.ADD` function, using numbers `10` and `200` as input parameters, by typing the value `=CONTOSO.ADD(10,200)` in the cell and pressing enter.

 The `ADD` custom function computes the sum of the two numbers that you specify as input parameters.
 Typing `=CONTOSO.ADD(10,200)` should produce the result **210** in the cell after you press enter.

 ## Next steps

 Congratulations, you've successfully created a custom function in an Excel add-in!
 Next, build a more complex add-in with streaming data capability.
-The below link will take you to the next steps to follow in the Excel add-in with custom functions tutorial.
+The following link takes you through the next steps in the Excel add-in with custom functions tutorial.

 > [!div class="nextstepaction"]
 > [Excel custom functions add-in tutorial](../tutorials/excel-tutorial-create-custom-functions.md#create-a-custom-function-that-requests-data-from-the-web